-- to matrix solutions to develop organizational strategy. - Ambitious thinker: Discontent with status quo, consistently envisioning a future-forward strategy. - Bridge Builder: Able to relate to, understand, appreciate and effectively communicate with people from different cultures, diverse backgrounds and perspectives.
+- Spiritual wellbeing: Demonstrated personal Christian commitment to serving those who are challenged by poverty and marginalization, in full alignment with Food for the Hungry's Christian foundation and beliefs as expressed in our Heartbeat. - Strong Business Acumen: Demonstrated experience using an empirical approach in leadership positions.
+Using critical thinking skills to matrix solutions to develop organizational strategy. - Ambitious thinker: Discontent with status quo, consistently envisioning a future-forward strategy. - Bridge Builder: Able to relate to, understand, appreciate and effectively communicate with people from different cultures, diverse backgrounds and perspectives.
 Able to relate to donors with confidence.
-Enjoys connecting with people, a leader who is energized to be accessible. - Communication: Effective oral and written communication and presentation skills.
-A persuasive communicator, who can listen. - Integrity: A principled leader who facilitates candor, honesty, transparency and sensitivity.
+Enjoys connecting with people, a leader who is energized to be assessable. - Communication: Effective oral and written communication and presentation skills.
+A persuasive communicator, who can listen. - Integrity: Ability to lead with integrity, candor, honesty and sensitivity.
 A compelling, energizing and influential personality that engenders trust. - Wellbeing: Experience developing and supporting individual and departmental wellbeing and positive employee engagement. - Ambidextrous leader: Substantial proven ability in successfully managing and leading organizational development and change, including culture change.
-Adaptive leadership skills, personal resilience and flexibility. - Diversity, equity and inclusion: Respecting and celebrating diversity, promoting and building a diverse team, facilitating an inclusive, cross-cultural environment. - Tenacity: Embodied by the assertion and confidence of a sales professional, tempered with the grace and tact of a business leader.

-Organizational skills: Ability to plan and coordinate the efficient flow of projects and processes.
+Adaptive leadership skills, personal resilience and flexibility.

+- Diversity, equity and inclusion: Respecting and celebrating diversity, promoting and building a diverse team, facilitating an inclusive, cross-cultural environment. - Tenacity: Embodied by the aggression of a sales professional, tempered with the grace and tact of a business leader. - Organizational skills: Ability to plan and coordinate the efficient flow of projects and processes.
 Ability to develop effective strategies, structures and processes, and to engage others in creating effective approaches.

-Today, FH is a \$191 million organization working in more than 20 countries assisting 2,879 communities to become resilient and self-sufficient.
-In 2021, FH directly impacted over ten million people through its multifaceted food and nutrition, water and sanitation, livelihood and education programs, as well as humanitarian response to emergencies.
+Today, Food for the Hungry is working in more than 20 countries assisting 2,879 communities to become resilient and self-sufficient.
+In 2021,

+FH directly impacted over ten million people through its multifaceted food and nutrition, water and sanitation, livelihood and education programs, as well as humanitarian response to emergencies.
 Because 98.99% of FH staff members work in their country of origin, FH was able to pivot and continue its work throughout the pandemic.